Do You Qualify for the New Jersey PILOT Program?

 By Alexander J. Narcise and Michael Kroll

-In lieu of taxes each year, the property is subject to an annual service charge.
-This service charge is generally calculated based on applying a percentage as defined in the finance agreement against the properties’ annual gross revenue (typically 10% – 15%).
+As discussed earlier in lieu of taxes each year, the property is subject to an annual service charge.
+This service charge is generally calculated based on applying a percentage as defined in the financial agreement against the properties’ annual gross revenue (typically 10% – 15%).
+It could also be based on a percentage of total project costs.
 Correspondingly, another calculation that is performed annually is an excess profits calculation, which limits the amount of profits that an entity is able to generate.
-The calculation takes the yearly gross revenue as defined by the Law less all operating and non-operating expenses--including those related to debt service.
-In general, profits cannot exceed 10%-15% of total project costs and depreciation is not allowed to be deducted; however, you are allowed to amortize the total project costs over the abatement period.
+The calculation takes the yearly gross revenue as defined by the Law less all operating and non-operating expenses–including those related to debt service.
+In general, profits cannot exceed 12% of total project costs and depreciation is not allowed to be deducted; however, you are allowed to amortize the total project costs over the abatement period.
 The calculation is also cumulative, so if you have large losses in the first years, you can use these to offset gains in future years as part of the calculation.
 There haven’t been too many projects in our experience that have hit the excess profits hurdle.

-Michael Kroll, CPA, is a manager in the Real Estate Group, specializing in performing a mix of audits, reviews and compilations as well as providing tax services for his clients.
+Michael Kroll, CPA, is a Director in the Real Estate Services Group, specializing in performing a mix of audits, reviews and compilations as well as providing tax services for his clients.
 If you would like to speak with Michael, you may reach him at firstname.lastname@example.org or 973.994.9400.

 Need more information on how to take advantage of PILOT programs?
 Reach out to a Wiss expert for assistance.

 alexander narcise, Business Process Review, CPA, Michael Kroll, New Jersey, NJ, PILOT, Pilot Program, Property Taxes, PropertyTaxes, real estate, Redevelopment, Tax, Tax Exemption, taxes, TaxExemption